kiranshila/doplarr_rs/README.md

 # Optional: Make follow-up messages public (default: true)
 # Set to false to keep all bot responses ephemeral (only visible to requester)
+# Note: Requires "Send Messages" permission in Discord when enabled
 public_followup = true

 # Configure Radarr for movie requests